 - 1. Making Shapely Fiction by Jerome Stern - 2.
-Coursepack, Goldberg, Section 1633.
+Coursepack, Goldberg, Section 6730.
 Available at Bookit! - 3.
-Giovanni's Room, James Baldwin - 4.
-The Collected Stories of Lydia Davis, Lydia Davis - 5.
-The Lover, Marguerite Duras - 6.
-Breakfast at Tiffany's, Truman Capote - 7.
-When The Emperor Was Divine, Julie Otsuka - 8.
 The Prime of Miss Jean Brodie, Muriel Spark

 Course Objectives:

 - 1. To leave this course writing better than you did when you entered. - 2.
 To leave this course reading better than you did when you entered. - 3.
 To write fiction with more precision, force, and surprise than before.